 FUN FACT: I went to college in Pennsylvania, studying Philosophy & History.

-BIO: My life with boats began at the young age of five.
-Growing up on the water, I was fortunate enough to have navigated as far north as the Broughten islands by the age of ten.
+BIO: My life with boats began at the age of five.
+Growing up on the water, I was fortunate enough to have navigated as far north as the Broughten Islands by the age of ten.
 The time sensitive, eccentric, and ever challenging diagnostic process that comes with the charter industry, simply catalyzes my love and admiration for the vessels, the owners, and the community they create.

 BIO: Scott has been with our company for 25 years, has been to the Grand Banks factory many times in the past, has run boats and enjoyed our flotillas from San Diego to Prince William Sound and has helped hundreds of customers buy and sell Grand Banks and other cruising yachts.